About the author

 The shopper shops.
 They visit stores and rental houses of all kinds to find the perfect shirt, shoes, or bedazzled belt.

-But make no mistake; the shopper does not have an easy job.
-The role requires a rare combination of taste, communication skills, and physical endurance.
-And given the always-present constraints of time and money on any production, the Shopper may very well have the most stressful day-to-day responsibilities of all the film crew positions in the wardrobe department.
+But make no mistake, this job is not as easy as a stroll through the mall.
+Shoppers must possess a rare combination of taste, communication skills, and physical endurance.
+And given the always-present constraints of time and money on any production, the shopper may very well have the most stressful day-to-day responsibilities of all the film crew positions in the wardrobe department.

 Production sound mixer